Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 1. What Is Provisional Attachment Cancellation Based on Changed Circumstances in South Korea?

 A provisional attachment (가압류) is a conservatory measure that freezes a debtor’s assets before a principal judgment is obtained.
-Under South Korean law, however, this measure does not remain in force unconditionally.
+Under South Korean law, this measure does not remain in force unconditionally.
 Article 288(1) of the Civil Execution Act provides that a court may cancel a provisional attachment on the application of the debtor when the grounds for the attachment have ceased to exist or circumstances have materially changed.
-The most significant ground in practice is that the preserved right never existed or has been extinguished.
+The most significant ground in practice is that the preserved right never existed or has since been extinguished.

 Statutory Basis